Sean McGrath (musician)

-Sean McGrath is a musician and artist who lives in San Francisco, California.
-He is the founding member, guitarist, and vocalist of the death metal band, Impaled, the vocalist of Engorged, and the lead guitarist and lead vocalist of Ghoul.
+Sean McGrath is a musician and artist who lives in oakland, California.
+He is the founding member, guitarist, and vocalist of the death metal band, Impaled, the vocalist of Engorged, and the rhythm guitarist and lead vocalist of Ghoul.
 He has also created artwork for a number of heavy metal and punk bands, most notably Municipal Waste and The Black Dahlia Murder.